Our Trustees

 Chief Master Sergeant of the Air Force

-Chief Master Sergeant of the Air Force Joanne S. Bass represents the highest enlisted level of leadership, and as such, provides direction for the enlisted force and represents their interests, as appropriate, to the American public and to those in all levels of government.
-She serves as the personal adviser to the Chief of Staff and the Secretary of the Air Force on all issues regarding the welfare, readiness, morale, and proper utilization and progress of more than 600,000 Total Force Airmen.
-Chief Bass is the 19th chief master sergeant appointed to the highest noncommissioned officer position.
-Prior to this assignment, she served as the Command Chief Master Sergeant, Second Air Force, Keesler Air Force Base, Mississippi.
-Chief Bass enlisted in the Air Force in 1993.
-She holds a B.S. in Professional Aeronautics, Embry-Riddle Aeronautical University, and an A.A.S in Airport Resource Management from the Community College of the Air Force.
+Chief Master Sergeant of the Air Force David A. Flosi represents the highest enlisted level of leadership and, as such, provides direction for the enlisted force and represents their interests, as appropriate, to the American public and to those in all levels of government.
+He serves as the senior enlisted leader and primary adviser to the Chief of Staff and the Secretary of the Air Force on all matters regarding the readiness, training, professional development, and effective utilization of more than 665,000 Total Force Airmen.
+Chief Flosi is the 20th chief master sergeant appointed to the highest noncommissioned officer position.

 AFAS Trustees

-GEN. B. CHANCE SALTZMAN
+GENERAL B. CHANCE SALTZMAN

-Gen. B. Chance Saltzman is the Chief of Space Operations, United States Space Force.
+General B. Chance Saltzman is the Chief of Space Operations, United States Space Force.
 As Chief, he serves as the senior uniformed Space Force officer responsible for the organization, training, and equipping of all organic and assigned space forces serving in the United States and overseas.
 As members of the Joint Chiefs of Staff, the Chief of Space Operations and other service chiefs function as military advisers to the Secretary of Defense, National Security Council, and the President.

-Gen. Saltzman is a graduate of Boston University and was commissioned in 1991.
+General Saltzman is a graduate of Boston University and was commissioned in 1991.
 He has operational experience with missile and space systems, as a Minuteman III launch officer, and as a satellite operator for the National Reconnaissance Office.
 He also served as the first Chief of Combat Plans for the Joint Space Operations Center, and later, as Chief of Combat Operations.

 AFAS Trustees